Sachs Covered Bridge in Haunted Pennsylvania

 During the Civil War, the Sachs Covered Bridge became an execution site for at least three Confederate soldiers.
 These soldiers, disguised as Union troops, attempted to flee the war by marching northward near the bridge.
 Unfortunately, their escape was thwarted, and they were captured and subsequently hanged from the wooden support beams of the bridge.
 This gruesome act served as a warning to other Confederate soldiers who traversed the area.

-Related Haunted Stories: Zombie Road
+Related Haunted Stories: Sleepy Hollow Road

 2. Ghostly Apparitions and Strange Phenomena: